-For my filing, my goal is to complete the task every month.
+For example, paper filing is a task I don’t like.
+My goal is to complete the task every month rather than waiting several months and having to do it all at once.
 Filing once a month would be easy and manageable.
 For household chores (I really dislike cleaning house), I follow a weekly schedule to be sure all the basic tasks are done every week.

-If your task or project is repeated on a regular frequency set a plan and keep a schedule so you don’t have to complete everything at the last minute.
+If the task or project that causes you to procrastinate is repeated on a regular frequency set a plan and keep a schedule so you don’t have to complete everything at the last minute.

 Make Over Your Mornings to Stop Procrastinating